St. Mary's Church, Sukkur

 St. Mary's Church, Sukkur, Pakistan, is part of the Roman Catholic Diocese of Hyderabad.
 It is one of the oldest parishes in the diocese, dating back to the 1850s.
 Fr.
 Konrad Peters SJ was the parish priest from 1851 to 1858.

 Archbishop Lawrence Saldanha and Archbishop Simeon Anthony Pereira shared a close friendship while living in the parish.

-The Catholic Justice and Peace Commission is keen to move beyond seminars and to improve women's lot, through participation in all spheres of life, social, economic and political.
+The Catholic Justice and Peace Commission is keen to move beyond seminars and to improve women's lot, through participation in all spheres of life, social, economic, and political.
 At a one-day women's seminar on March 8, 1997, in St. Mary’s parish, measures were proposed to enhance women's participation in economic activity to empower them to take their fate into their own hands.

-The parish also encompasses the St. Mary’s High School, Sukkur, the only Catholic high school in Sukkur, established in 1881.
+The parish also encompasses the St. Mary’s High School, Sukkur, the only Catholic high school in Sukkur, was established in 1881.